liqd/adhocracy3/docs/roadmap.rst

 -   better discovery of processes (recommended processes, featured processes)
 -   search function for comments and contents
--   project managers can edit permissions in all processes
+-   permissions can be added in all processes
 -   more filtering options for processes (e.g. most activity)